maximilianwiesmann/maximilianwiesmann.github.io/_pages/seminar.md

 *Location:* CSBD ([location on Google maps](https://maps.app.goo.gl/fs93agptKavkdyiG8)), top floor seminar room.

-:christmas_tree: *Between Dec 25 and Jan 08 the seminar will be on Christmas break* :christmas_tree:
+🎄 *Between Dec 25 and Jan 08 the seminar will be on Christmas break* 🎄

 ## Upcoming Talks